-Dehumidifier capacity is expressed in terms relative humidity (RH).
+Dehumidifier capacity is expressed in terms of relative humidity (RH).
 The industry assumes normal operating conditions of 80°F and 60% RH.
 Saturation operating conditions are recognized as 90°F and 90% RH.
 These are the standards manufacturers use, as well as the Association of Home Appliance Manufacturers (AHAM), the body that tests dehumidifiers to make sure they remove the amount of water their producers say they do.

 Still, the pints or gallons given with a machine’s specifications may vary with conditions if a user operates above or below the standard.
 For example, if you select a 100-pint-per-day machine and your temperatures and humidity are higher or lower than the 80/60 and 90/90 standards, your capacity will likely differ along with them.
-This is also the reason you might see varying capacity among LGR dehumidifiers, such as 75-99 pints per day (ppd).
+This is also the reason you might see varying capacity among LGR dehumidifiers, such as 75-99 pints per day (PPd).

 The fan inside a dehumidifier pulls the humid air in and pushes out the exhaust, and its power is expressed as the cubic feet per minute (CFM).
 Commercial industrial-grade dehumidifiers typically have a high CFM range compared to consumer-grade dehumidifiers.
 The higher-CFM fan processes more air and can pull it in from farther distances to cover more square footage.

 The LGR dehumidifier has revolutionized the disaster-response, cleaning and restoration industries, because it does a job that little other equipment can: It extracts water up and out, such as from the notoriously hard-to-dry carpet pads.
-In short, the LGRs have greater capacity to remove water vapor from the air, carpet, carpet pads, walls, wood and other materials within a structure.
+In short, the LGRs have a greater capacity to remove water vapor from the air, carpet, carpet pads, walls, wood and other materials within a structure.

-Besides their technological ability, LGR dehumidifiers enable great versatility and easy portability.
+Besides their technological ability, restoration LGR dehumidifiers enable great versatility and easy portability.
 Some models are ductable to help contractors be more mobile and flexible as they move around their workspaces.

 LGR humidifiers are uniquely suited for water damage, flood, or disaster-restoration projects, and Aer Industries offers the expertise of long experience with dehumidifiers as well as a top-quality line of commercial industrial-grade LGR dehumidifiers for sale.

-An ultimate and favorite among industrial dehumidifiers, the B-Air® Vantage LGR VG 3000 offers power and capacity along with intelligent design and easy-to-use controls to remove more water than other commercial-grade models.
+An ultimate and favorite among industrial dehumidifiers, the B-Air® Vantage LGR 2200 offers power and capacity along with intelligent design and easy-to-use controls to remove more water than other commercial-grade models.
 This powerful LGR machine will adjust itself for efficient operation in temperatures from 33 degrees F to 125 degrees F.

 Its specifications tell a lot of its story:

 Its coated, aluminum-core heat-pump technology enables it to defrost when necessary while continuing to output water.
-This high-powered dehumidifier includes options for exhaust and intake ducts, and uses a standard MERV-8 filter and R410 low-grain refrigerant.
+This high-powered dehumidifier includes options for exhaust and intake ducts and uses a standard MERV-8 filter and R410 low-grain refrigerant.

 The B-Air® Vantage LGR VG-3000 maneuvers easily and stands sure with recessed wheels and non-slip-rubber feet.
-A convenient 30-foot drain hose and 25-foot power cord reaches the nearest outlets in commercial buildings, which can reduce or eliminate the need to tote around extension cords or extra drainage receptacles.
+A convenient 30-foot drain hose and 25-foot power cord reach the nearest outlets in commercial buildings, which can reduce or eliminate the need to tote around extension cords or extra drainage receptacles.